A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

 Modern data stack defines the set of tools and databases used to manage the data that feed business applications.

 The Stack data’s architecture has undergone profound transformations in recent years, marked by:

 The rise of the Cloud DataWarehouses (DWH)

 Data Warehouse technology is as old as the world, or almost.
 In any case, it’s not a new word.
 And yet, we’ve seen a dramatic transformation of the Data Warehousing landscape over the past decade.

-Traditional DWH solutions gradually give way to cloud solutions: the Data Warehouse Cloud.
-We can precisely date this evolution: October 2012, the date of marketing Amazon’s DWH Cloud solution: Redshift.
+Traditional DWH solutions gradually give way to cloud solutions: the Cloud Data Warehouse.
+We can precisely date this evolution: October 2012, the date of marketing Amazon’s Cloud DWH solution: Redshift.
 There’s a clear before and an after, even if Redshift is losing ground today.